 Each sheep farmer usually has their own shearing shed, which is all set up with four shearing stands and all sorts of passageways and areas for the sheep to be shuffled into and out of the shed.

-When it’s that time of the year, a shearing team is hired to come out and complete the extremely tough and physical job of shearing all the sheep.
-A shearing team is comprised of 8 people usually – four shearers and four roustabouts, who gather, pick, class, and press the wool after it has been sheared from the sheep.
+When it’s that time of the year, a shearing team is hired to come out and complete the extremely tough and physical job of shearing all the hundreds of sheep.
+A sheep shearing team is comprised of 8 people usually – four shearers and four roustabouts, who gather, pick, class, and press the wool after it has been sheared from the sheep.
 This is what I did when I went out for the day, I learned from and helped out the ‘rouseys’ as they are called.

 I had to sit and take it all in for a little while before jumping in – it really is an insanely fast-paced profession.
-They arrive at the shed at 7am, chuck an iPod into some pretty loud speakers, and are full speed ahead by 730am.
+The sheep shearpers arrive at the shed at 7am, chuck an iPod into some pretty loud speakers, and are full speed ahead by 730am.
 They do four two hour sessions with breaks in between.
 The shearers hook up their high-tech shears (I think thats what they’re called – kind of like a fancy and extra sharp version of buzz cutters for hair 😛 ) and grab a sheep by its front legs from a mob that has already been herded into the shed, and very specifically and expertly shear the wool off of it in a way that the entire fleece comes off as one, like peeling off a jacket that’s still in the shape of the sheep.